build-trust/ockam/documentation/guides/draft/use-cases/end-to-end-encryption-with-kafka/README.md

 docker run ockam-network/kafka-example
 ```

-Follow instuctions from the program output to start another program to establish messaging between them.
+Follow the instructions from the output to start another program and establish messaging between them.

 ## What just happened?

-The example program is using Ockam framework to establish connection to a cloud node Ockam Hub (../../rust/07-hub) and using an [Ockam Stream API](../../rust/xx-streams) creates topics in Confluent Cloud Kafka cluster.
+The example program is using Ockam framework to establish connection to a cloud node managed by Ockam Hub (../../rust/07-hub) and using the [Ockam Stream API](../../rust/xx-streams) to create topics in Confluent Cloud Kafka cluster.

-Then using these topics, the two programs establish an [Ockam Secure Channel](../../rust/06-secure-channel) to exchange messages.
+Using these topics, the two programs then establish an [Ockam Secure Channel](../../rust/06-secure-channel) to exchange messages.

 Every message you type is encrypted by Secure Channel, sent to the Hub Node and put in the Kafka topic by the Hub Node.

-Then it's fetched by the other program and decrypted by Secure Channel.
+Finally it's fetched by the other program and decrypted by Secure Channel.

 <img src="./kafka-end-to-end.png" width="100%">